This may not work for all systems but it will only take 30-60 minutes to make and test!

 This is done on the host computer:

-1. Go to this page and download latest Img_XP (IMG_XP_85.exe).
+1. Go to this page (or see this post) and download latest Img_XP (IMG_XP_85.exe).
 This is an .exe file which once you run it, will create a new IMG_XP folder.

 2. Then go to the extracted IMG_XP folder and run imdiskinst.exe.
 This will install ImDisk onto your host computer (if Windows 10 host, you may need to install the latest version of ImDisk).